salmoneelee/salmoneelee.github.io/_pages/about.md

 Introduction
 ----
-I'm a college junior at Sungkyunkwan Unviersity, double majoring in Physics and Computer Science and Engineering.
+I'm a college junior at Sungkyunkwan University, double majoring in Physics and Computer Science and Engineering.
 My career aspiration is to specialize in particle physics while also utilizing software techniques.
 I aim to strike a balance where I can apply both my physics knowledge and programming skills effectively.

 Research Interests
 ----